-Admission is $89 per person and must be made in advance in person or by phone (352-672-6303).
-Sorry, no refunds or cancellations!
-Please make sure you can attend before signing up!
-Please arrange for a safe ride home!
+Admission is $45 per person and must be made in advance at Tipple’s or by phone (352-672-6303).
+Sorry, no refunds or cancellations, please make sure you can attend before signing up!
+You will be consuming alcohol so please arrange for a safe ride home.
+Read More